SHARITHA2002/JavaDSA/Recursions.md

       - Idea 💡:

-        - Normally we can use the loops to itearte the numbers,but the condition without using loops.
+        - Normally we can use the loops to iterate the numbers, but the condition without using loops.
-        - But three things remain same [intialization,condition,increment]
+        - But three things remain the same [intialization, condition, increment]
-        - Here comes recusrion in play,just pass the count [i.e if n=5,count also 5] & number to the function
+        - Here comes recursion in play, just pass the count [i.e if n=5, count also 5] & number to the function
-        - Inside the function call the function itself until count becomes greater than 1 & when condition not matches return array.
+        - Inside the function call the function itself until the count becomes greater than 1 & when the condition not matches return the array.
         - And decrement the count value while calling itself.

       - Code 👩‍💻: